Mary's tips for swimming teachersJanuary 24, 2016 Careers Advice

 Tips for swimming teachers: age as a barrier

 One of my big tips for swimming teachers is expect to teach people of all ages.
 The oldest pupil Mary’s had is 89.
-He had a severe stoop and wanted to learn how to swim.
+He had a severe curvature of the spine and wanted to learn how to swim.

 Eventually he learned how to do sidestroke and on his 90th birthday managed a full length.
 I was so pleased for him.
 Thereafter he was a regular, attending twice a week until his death at the age of 93.